gcalderone/Gnuplot.jl/README.md

 ### Direct execution of gnuplot commands
 Both the `@gp` and `@gsp` macros stores data and commands in the package state to allow using multiple statements for a single plot, or to save all data and commands on a script file.
 However the user may directly execute command on the underlying gnuplot process using the `gpeval` function.
-E.g. to retrieve the value of the fitting parameters of the previous example:
+E.g., we can retrieve the values of the fitting parameters of the previous example:
 ```Julia
 # Retrieve values fr a, b and c
 a = parse(Float64, gpeval("print a"))